bitjson/typescript-starter/README.md

 * Source-mapped code coverage reports with [nyc](https://github.com/istanbuljs/nyc)
 * Configurable code coverage testing (for continuous integration)
 * Automatic linting and formatting using [TSLint](https://github.com/palantir/tslint) and [Prettier](https://prettier.io/)
-* Automatically check for known vulnerabilities in your dependencies with [`nsp`](https://github.com/nodesecurity/nsp)

 ## But first, a good editor